Best Powered Bookshelf Speakers (2026)

 KEF LSX II LT vs Klipsch The Fives

 The two flagships of the category.
-The LSX II LT (~$999) wins on streaming — AirPlay 2, Chromecast, TIDAL Connect, Roon, and Spotify Connect are all baked in, plus 24-bit/384kHz hi-res over Wi-Fi.
-The Fives (~$799) wins on TV-as-2.0 — horn-loaded dynamics, a true MM phono preamp for vinyl, and a slightly more forward soundstage that suits movie dialogue. [src3, src4, src7]
+The LSX II LT (~$650) wins on streaming — AirPlay 2, Chromecast, TIDAL Connect, Roon, and Spotify Connect are all baked in, plus 24-bit/384kHz hi-res over Wi-Fi — and at its current ~$650 street price it now also undercuts the Fives.
+The Fives (~$700) wins on TV-as-2.0 — horn-loaded dynamics, a true MM phono preamp for vinyl, and a slightly more forward soundstage that suits movie dialogue. [src3, src4, src7]

-Pick the KEF LSX II LT if: you stream from multiple services and want one speaker pair to serve as both your hi-fi and TV setup with multi-room support.
+Pick the KEF LSX II LT if: you stream from multiple services and want one speaker pair to serve as both your hi-fi and TV setup with multi-room support — now also the cheaper of the two.

 Pick Klipsch The Fives if: you mostly watch TV, also play vinyl, and don't need Wi-Fi streaming.